 The County Council in 2017, via Resolution No. 18-957, directed the Planning Board "not to assume additional road capacity from the northern extension of Mid County Highway when calculating the land use-transportation balance in future master plans, including but not limited to the upcoming Gaithersburg East Master Plan and the Germantown Plan for the Town Sector Zone.
 This step ensures that any new development allowed under these plans will not rely on the northern extension of Mid County Highway, while retaining the right-of-way for this extension in these plans."
 The extension of Mid County Highway to Redland Road and the Intercounty Connector (MD 200) is challenging, as the extension would disturb existing natural resources including forests and streams.
-In addition, the extension of Mid County Highway to the Intercounty Connector (MD 200) would require an interchange that could necessitate acquisition of adjacent single-family properties.
+In addition, the extension of Mid County Highway to the Intercounty Connector (MD 200) would require an interchange that could possibly necessitate property takings from single-family lots.